 “Used” must finally become socially acceptable

-So that more and more companies and end consumers buy new goods more and more consciously, a lot has to happen on the part of the recyclers: The customer needs recycled IT that can hardly be distinguished from brand-new models in terms of appearance and performance.
+In order for more and more companies and end consumers to buy new goods more and more consciously, a lot has to happen on the part of the recyclers: The customer needs recycled IT that can hardly be distinguished from brand-new models in terms of appearance and performance.
 Only the so-called 1-A or 1-B goods can "compete" with new purchases and lead to rethinking.
 Because functional reliability and “up to date” performance are and will remain the most important parameters when choosing PCs, notebooks or mobile devices.
 In addition, there is user trust in established branded goods.
-So the range of excellently prepared brand IT must be expanded significantly so that IT refurbishing loses the negative image of what is defective.
+So the range of excellently prepared brand IT must be significantly expanded so that IT refurbishing loses the negative image of the defective.
 Performance, data security and convenient usability “like new” at the push of a button - that is the motto.
-For this, the refurbishers have to do more than just cleaning and testing: They have to set up processes that are holistically sustainable and, in principle, are similar to the production of new goods.
+For this, the refurbishers have to do more than just clean and test: They have to set up processes that are holistically sustainable and, in principle, are similar to the production of new goods.
 This in turn requires experienced IT technicians and system experts, quality managers and logistics experts who understand the transfer business.
-In addition, there are competencies in the marketing sector, through which the completely overhauled IT can also be leased or rented, and thus even brought to a third life cycle.
+In addition, there are competencies in the marketing sector, through which the completely overhauled IT can also be leased or rented, for example, and can thus even be added to a third life cycle.

 From computer scrap to an attractive economic factor